garfieldmaitland/c-programming-journey/notes/git-guide.md

 ### === END SESSION - SUCCESS ===
 - git checkout main # You are now back on the main local branch
-- git merge feature/the-feature-name # You merge the local branch to the main branch
+- git merge feature/the-feature-name # You merge the local brancch to the main branch
 - git push origin main # You push the now current main branch to the remote repo
 - git branch -d feature/the-feature-name # Clean up.
 You delete the local branch
 - git push origin --delete feature/the-feature-name # Remote clean up.
 You delete the remote branch